VasylF/SunInformation/README.md

 version 1.0.1.
 11.06.2018

 # Description:
 SunInformation is an application that allows a user to view the sunrise/sunset information for his current location, which is determined automatically.
-The user is given the opportunity to search for any city and view the sunrise/sunset information for this city.
+The user is given the opportunity to search for any city and view the sunrise/sunset information for that city.

 # Table of Contents:
 SunInformation.xcodeproj